SPARSH511/DDoS-Attack-Dataset-ML-Model-Analyzer/README.md

-# ddos_attack_prediction_system
+# ddos_ml_model_analyzer
-The DDoS Attack Prediction System is a Python-based project that incorporates a graphical user interface (GUI) using the tkinter library.
-The system offers functionality for both classification and anomaly detection tasks, employing a variety of machine learning techniques.
-The user just needs a dataset pertaining to the case like the sample ones provided and then he/she can start their analysis.
+The DDoS ML Model Analyzer is a Python-based project that incorporates a graphical user interface (GUI) using the tkinter library.
+It enables user to give a .csv dataset related to DDoS attack data and choose best ML model based on analysis of data on available classification and anomaly detection models.
 Let's delve into a more detailed explanation of the project components and their functionalities.
 # 1. Classification Techniques:
 The system provides the following classification techniques, each assigned with a specific
 number: